neurodata/bilateral-connectome/docs/ad.md

 :align: center
 ```

-[`graspologic`](https://github.com/microsoft/graspologic) - our Python package for statistical and machine learning analyses on networks.
+Our Python package for statistical and machine learning analyses on networks.

 - Fully open-source
 - Co-developed with Microsoft Research
 - [GitHub](https://github.com/microsoft/graspologic)